New embedding results for double phase problems with variable exponents and a priori bounds for corresponding generalized double phase problems: Introduction

 At the end we also want to mention some recent existence results in the direction of double phase problems developed with different methods and techniques.
-We refer to the papers of Bahrouni-R\u{a}dulescu-Winkert \cite{Bahrouni-Radulescu-Winkert-2020} (Baouendi-Grushin operator), Colasuonno-Squassina \cite{Colasuonno-Squassina-2016} (double phase eigenvalue problems), Farkas-Winkert \cite{Farkas-Winkert-2021} (Finsler double phase problems), Gasi\'{n}ski-Papageorgiou \cite{Gasinski-Papageorgiou-2019} (locally Lipschitz right-hand sides), Gasi\'{n}ski-Winkert \cite{Gasinski-Winkert-2020b,Gasinski-Winkert-2021} (convection and superlinear problems), Liu-Dai \cite{Liu-Dai-2018} (Nehari manifold treatment), Perera-Squassina \cite{Perera-Squassina-2018} (Morse theory for double phase problems), Zhang-R\u{a}dulescu \cite{Zhang-Radulescu-2018} and Shi-R\u{a}dulescu-Repov\v{s}-Zhang \cite{Shi-Radulescu-Repovs-Zhang-2020} (double phase anisotropic variational problems with variable exponents), Zeng-Bai-Gasi\'{n}ski-Winkert \cite{Zeng-Bai-Gasinski-Winkert-2020} (implicit obstacle double phase problems), Zeng-R\u{a}dulescu-Winkert \cite{Zeng-Radulescu-Winkert-2022} (implicit obstacle double phase problems with mixed boundary condition), see also the references therein.
+We refer to the papers of Bahrouni-R\u{a}dulescu-Winkert \cite{Bahrouni-Radulescu-Winkert-2020} (Baouendi-Grushin operator), Colasuonno-Squassina \cite{Colasuonno-Squassina-2016} (double phase eigenvalue problems), Farkas-Winkert \cite{Farkas-Winkert-2021} (Finsler double phase problems), Gasi\'{n}ski-Papageorgiou \cite{Gasinski-Papageorgiou-2019} (locally Lipschitz right-hand sides), Gasi\'{n}ski-Winkert \cite{Gasinski-Winkert-2020b,Gasinski-Winkert-2021} (convection and superlinear problems), Liu-Dai \cite{Liu-Dai-2018} (Nehari manifold treatment), Papageorgiou-R\u{a}dulescu-Repov\v{s} \cite{Papageorgiou-Radulescu-Repovs-2019-a, Papageorgiou-Radulescu-Repovs-2020} (property of the spectrum and ground state solutions), Perera-Squassina \cite{Perera-Squassina-2018} (Morse theory for double phase problems), Zhang-R\u{a}dulescu \cite{Zhang-Radulescu-2018} and Shi-R\u{a}dulescu-Repov\v{s}-Zhang \cite{Shi-Radulescu-Repovs-Zhang-2020} (double phase anisotropic variational problems with variable exponents), Zeng-Bai-Gasi\'{n}ski-Winkert \cite{Zeng-Bai-Gasinski-Winkert-2020} (implicit obstacle double phase problems), Zeng-R\u{a}dulescu-Winkert \cite{Zeng-Radulescu-Winkert-2022} (implicit obstacle double phase problems with mixed boundary condition), see also the references therein.
 It is worth pointing out that while these works treat double phase problems in terms of two exponents $p(\cdot)$ and $q(\cdot)$ with $p(\cdot)<q(\cdot)$, its nonlinear terms have a growth that does not exceed $p^*(\cdot)$.
 Our new embeddings will provide a necessary ingredient to study double phase problems which have a growth between $p^*(\cdot)$ and $q^*(\cdot)$.